collamaf/SimCMOS/README_CMOS.md

 - Added new parts from SimDaVinci (StackingAction: kill neutrinos and change in primary particle storing, fileName generated in main)
 - Added as argument to pass material of absorber (1: Cu, 2:Al, 3:PVC)
 - Now if run in vis mode the file root ends with xxxTEST not to overwrite important ones
+- Now arguments are taken with labels, not necessary to give them all!
+If a macro is provided no visualization is init.. cool!

 ## TO DO's